jakubTro26/bitrends_new/wp-content/plugins/wp-cerber/readme.txt

 = Cerber anti-spam engine =

 Anti-spam and anti-bot protection for contact, registration, comments and other forms.
 WP Cerber anti-spam and bot detection engine now protects all forms on a website.
 No reCAPTCHA is needed.
 It’s compatible with virtually any form you have.
-Tested with Gravity Forms, Caldera Forms, HappyForms, Contact Form 7, Ninja Forms, Formidable Forms, Fast Secure Contact Form, Contact Form by WPForms.
+Tested with Caldera Forms, Gravity Forms, Contact Form 7, Ninja Forms, Formidable Forms, Fast Secure Contact Form, Contact Form by WPForms.

 = Anti-spam protection: invisible reCAPTCHA for WooCommerce =